Lucy Moss: Six

 Lucy Moss and Toby Marlow co-created Six while in their final year at Cambridge.
-Marlow came up with the idea of a pop concert featuring the wives of Henry VIII and asked Moss to help him write it, after being offered a slot at the Edinburgh Festival Fringe by the Cambridge University Musical Theatre Society.
+Marlow came up with the idea of a pop concert featuring the wives of Henry VIII and asked Moss to help write it, after being offered a slot at the Edinburgh Festival Fringe by the Cambridge University Musical Theatre Society.
 They put together the basic concepts of the show within ten nonconsecutive days, over a period of six months.
 As Moss explained to Vogue, “It’s not like I do the lyrics and Toby does the music.
 We sit in a room and work it out together.”
 Marlow had originally envisioned more "generic" pop songs that could stand alone as singles, but Moss suggested putting more historical references into the songs.
 In an interview with The Stage, she said, "We realised as we wrote it that it would be funnier and more interesting like that, and that you could not tell the story without it."
 As she later told The New York Times, after watching the BBC documentary series Six Wives with Lucy Worsley, Moss realised, "'Ooh, I think this could be cool, as a feminist thing.
 There is a different take on the wives, and there is this historical wrong to be redressed.'”
 Although Marlow is a Hamilton "superfan" who wrote his dissertation on the musical, Moss made a decision not to listen to any of the songs from Hamilton, to avoid being influenced by it.
 On their first day of writing, Moss and Marlow watched Beyoncé's 2011 video album, Live at Roseland: Elements of 4, which provided inspiration on how to weave storytelling into a concert performance.

 In addition to co-writing the musical, Moss choreographed the premiere of SiX – Divorced.
 Beheaded.
 Live! at the 2017 Edinburgh Fringe.
 Rating it a "'must see' show of outstanding quality", FringeReview said that "whoever came up with the choreography deserves a large round of applause too as it was different for each number, appropriate to the mood and the music and faultlessly executed."
 Another review in Broadway Baby described SiX as "a brazen, glamorous and truly unforgettable history lesson".
 The show immediately received interest from producers.
 Following additional performances at Cambridge, Moss and Marlow received financial backing from a team including George Stiles, Kenny Wax, and Wendy and Andy Barnes.
 Six was "redesigned, reorchestrated and recast", with Moss moving into the role of co-director with Jamie Armitage, and Carrie-Anne Ingrouille as the choreographer.

 Lucy Moss is co-director of Six on the West End and on Broadway, together with Armitage.
-She is also co-director of most other productions of Six, including the UK & Ireland, North America, and Australlia & New Zealand tours.
+She is also co-director of most other productions of Six, including the UK & Ireland, North America, and Australia & New Zealand tours.
 On 31 January 2020, The Stage announced that Moss had broken the record for youngest female director of a Broadway musical, at the age of 26.
 The record had previously been held by Elizabeth Swados, who was 27 when she directed Runaways in 1978.